sapphirepp/sapphirepp/doc/pages/ide.md

 Emacs has a great graphical interface to gdb.
 Just type `M-x gdb` and then `M-x gdb-many-windows`.
 Breakpoints can be set by clicking into the fringe of your code windows.

-Peope working on clusters, sometimes like to use their emacs setup to remotely edit code.
+People working on clusters, sometimes like to use their emacs setup to remotely edit code.
 This is possible with the package [tramp](https://www.emacswiki.org/emacs/TrampMode) .

 Very often, we have to write boiler plate code.
 The package [https://github.com/joaotavora/yasnippet](yasnippet) offers a good amount of code snippets and you can easily write your own snippets.